View Document Text

 exchange rate risk.

-reinvested at a potentially lower rate of return (i.e. interest rate).
-This primarily relates to
+be reinvested at a potentially lower rate of return (i.e. interest rate).
+This primarily relates

 • Business Risk: These risks are associated with a particular industry or a particular

-higher risk of profitability than an electric company, which generates its income from a
+of profitability than an electric company, which generates its income from a steady stream

-steady stream of customers who buy electricity no matter what the economic
+of customers who buy electricity no matter what the economic environment is like.

-Generally, assets are more liquid if many traders are interested in a standardized product.
+assets are more liquid if many traders are interested in a standardized product.
+For

-For example, Treasury Bills are highly liquid, while real estate properties (i.e., non-traded
+example, Treasury Bills are highly liquid, while real estate properties (i.e., non-traded REITs

 ● Financial Risk: Excessive borrowing to finance a business’ operations increases the risk of

-and bad.
-During periods of financial stress, the inability to meet loan obligations may
+bad.
+During periods of financial stress, the inability to meet loan obligations may result in

 ● Cybersecurity Risk: A breach in cyber security refers to both intentional and

-morbidity and mortality over a wide geographic area, crossing international boundaries,
+and mortality over a wide geographic area, crossing international boundaries, and causing

 ● Custodial Risk: This risk is the probability that a party to a transaction will be unable or